A message to the British-Pahari youth of the UK

 Over time you become someone else.

 Clearly, individuals who behave like this have no intellectual integrity.
 To have intellectual integrity, you have to be invested in your own person, your own beliefs and you don’t care how uncomfortable your beliefs make people feel.
-You express your views because you genuinely believe them to be true whatever the social consequences.
+You express your views because you genuinely believe them to be true whatever the social consequences of espousing them.
 We know from history, the people with the greatest chance of changing their societies are fiercely independent and their positively disliked by the powers-be because they refuse to become social climbers.
 They refuse to emulate those in power, and directly challenge them.
 It’s these sorts of people that change their societies for the better, and not the sheep who want to drape themselves in the flags of their ruling peers.
 When things go wrong, our self-hating social climbers try to find another powerful tribe they can join, and they start the whole process again of doing someone else’s bidding.
 They overcompensate to be like their new admired peers, even as they lose even more of themselves.

 Hear me, when I say this to you, my brothers and sisters, you’ll never find contentment by being like this, because you don’t know who you are.